3681NHR/2024-yagsl-swerve/src/main/java/frc/utils/timeCapsule.md

     - https://yagsl.gitbook.io/
     - not offloading offsets to encoders causes some problems, idk how, but i think its internal. seen in YAGSL v2024.7.0
     - loctite the magnets on swerve modules. this is very importent
+ - ### photonvision
+    - can connect to simulator if on the same network and the computer running the sim is named "RoboRIO-3681-frc", team must be 3681 in camera settings
+    - calibration requires as much data as posible in a wide range. make sure to get images with points close to the edge of view, and in varius camera positions and angles
+    - #### apriltags
+       - 16h5: larger grid. larger range, more false positives, ~32 ids
+       - 36h11: smaller grid. less range, less false positives. ~256 ids

  - complex and abstract systems/lockouts need an override in case of failure(ex. a lockout that prevents launching something until the launcher is up to speed needs a button or toggle in dashboard that allows launching whenever. otherwise if an encoder fails, you *cant* score)
- - build failing with error "cant find symbol" and filenames, class names, packages, imports, and autocorrect are right. deleting class files under build directory might fix
+ - build failing with error "cant find symbol" and filenames, class names, packages, imports, and autocorrect are right. deleting .class files under build directory might fix
+ - ### CamelCase
+   - variables, methods, and package names are lowercase first letter. first letter of following words are uppercase
+   - class names are uppercase first letter. first letter of following words are uppercase
+   - constants are all caps with underscore seperating words
+   #### examples
+      - class ArmSubsystem
+      - variable angleTarget
+      - constant MAX_SPEED
 ## 2. teachings

 ## 3. links